A Complete Printable Packing List cover

 If you order them, select the ones specific to your cruise line, as the size of the printed tags varies.

-Packing clothes for an Alaskan cruise can be challenging because of the unpredictable weather.
+Summer weather during the Alaskan cruise season can be tricky making packing clothes for an Alaskan cruise challenging because of the unpredictable weather.

-Because of the unpredictability in weather, not only did I include basic clothes like pajamas, underwear, socks, and swimwear, but I also listed the clothes I found most helpful.
+Because of the unpredictability of the weather, not only did I include basic clothes like pajamas, underwear, socks, and swimwear, but I also listed the clothes I found most helpful.

 • workout clothes